 Installing a fence won’t always be enough, though.
 Training your dog to go in one spot can lead to its own issues, such as killing off grass and waste buildup.
 After you designate your dog’s new potty area, you also need to lay down a base material that is easy to clean, drains well, and won’t cause any potential harm to your pooch.

 While every material comes with its own pros and cons, there are several popular options to check out.
-These are the top 5.
+These are the top five.

 1. Pea gravel

 The most popular material for dog potty areas is, without a doubt, pea gravel.
-This finely ground gravel essentially acts as kitty litter for your dog — it drains well and doesn’t wash or blow away in the rain and wind.
-Pea gravel also looks nice in almost any landscape design, so you won’t have to sacrifice your yard’s aesthetics to your dog’s bathroom needs.
+This finely ground gravel essentially acts as kitty litter for your dog—it drains well and doesn’t wash or blow away in the rain and wind.
+Pea gravel also looks nice in almost any landscape design, so you won’t have to sacrifice your yard’s aesthetics for your dog’s bathroom needs.

 Unlike most types of gravel, pea gravel is very smooth.
 Because of this, your dog won’t experience any discomfort when doing their business.
 However, less confident dogs might need some encouragement when first learning to use their potty area.